isomerpages/nlb-reference/_other-formats/3-newspapers.md

 <img src="\images\other-formats\newspapers-21.jpg" style="width:600px;" />

 Articles recovered from Factiva are **text-only** and will not have the relevant illustrations or graphics of the originals.
-Users are advised to use either NewspaperSG or SPH Newspapers to see full layout format.
+Users are advised to use either NewspaperSG or SPH Newspapers to see the articles in their full broadsheet layout.

 ## SPH eNewspapers